Mandarin (Elegant novel): Plot

 The novel weaves in the story of a Shanghai merchant (Saul Haleevie) and his partner (Aisek Lee).
 Yehenala asks the Emperor to pardon Alsek from execution; his crime was allowing his mentally disturbed mother to kill herself.
 Saul has a wife (Sarah) and a daughter (Fronah).
 He adopts Aisek's sons David and Aaron.
 David becomes an aide to the high official Li Hongzhang (spelled in the novel "Li Hung-Chang"). but Aaron allies with the rebels.
 Fronah carries on an affair with an Englishman but marries banker Lionel Henriques.
 After they have a son, Lionel becomes addicted to opium.
 He loves young girls and the rebellion.
-The emperor dies, the family travels through Chna, and the rebels are destroyed.
+The emperor dies, the family travels through China, and the rebels are destroyed.
 Fronah finds love with the American Gabriel Hyde.